Azure/avshub/content/workshop-guide/_index.md

 1. Select Basics tab.
 2. Select the appropriate Resource group per the table below.
 3. Give your Jumpbox a unique name you wish.
 4. Ensure the appropriate region is selected.
+Usually it is the default **region** given you have selected the right Resource Group (see step #1).
 5. Select the type of image.
 > Operating System: Windows 10 or Windows 11
 6. Ensure the correct Size is selected.